Texas killer's claim that he murdered 11 young women under scrutiny in documentary

 "The bottom line is Ed Bell has said these things (before).
 Is it fodder?
 I don't know.
 I've never been able to prove anything he has said," said then-Capt.
 Chris Kincheloe of the Brazoria County Sheriff's Office to the Chronicle.

 Bell reportedly said in his confession that he killed several of the victims in pairs.
-His letter were not shared with a grand jury.
+His letter was not shared with a grand jury.

 Since the Chronicle story about Bell’s confession, relatives of the victims have expressed confusion, and some doubt.